-She being so beautiful, charming, and young, Her old father said, with a deluding tongue, Love, I have a fancy to marry with the, Tho' thou art my child, thy looks charmeth me.
+She being so beautiful, charming, and young, Her old father said, with a deluding tongue, Love, I have a fancy to marry with thee, Tho' thou art my child, thy looks charmeth me.

-Dear honoured father, the Princess reply'd, Sure you're in jest.
-No, I am not, he cry'd, Alas, my dear father!
+Dear honoured father, the Princess reply'd, Sore you're in jest.
+No, I am not, he cry'd, A'as, my dear father!
 What makes you say so?
-Such things are forbiden in scripture, you know:
+Such things are for hidden in scripture, you know:

-Whilst God gives me breath, & endues me with grace,

-I'll act a child's duty as it is my place, He said, I'm resolved to make thee my wife, Or else thy sweet charms will bereave me of life.
+Whilst God gives me breath, & endues me with grace I'll act a child's duty as it is my place, He said, I'm resolved to make thee my wife, Or else thy sweet charms will bereave me of life.

-The lady burst out in a shower of tears; And said, honoured father, you're stricken in years, And can have but short time on earth to remain, 'Tis Satan's temptations puts this in your brain.
-Prepare for your end, as your strength doth decay, And so drive the thoughts of the Devil away.
-Let no such yain fancies enter into your head, That your soul may live when your body is dead.
+The Lady burst out in a shower of tears, And said.
+Honoured father, you're stricken in year And can have bur-short time on earth to remain, Tis Satau's temptations puts this in your brain.

+Prepare for your end, as your strength doth deca and and so drive the thoughts of the Devil away,

+Let no such vain fancies enter into your head, That your soul may live when your body is dead.

-True love for my father I bear in my heart, And will be obedient in every part; But rather than have you, I'll chuse for to die, So talk no more of it, dear father, O fy!
+True love for my father I bear in my heart, And will be obedient in every part; But rather than have you, I'll chuse for to die,

+So talk no more of it, dear father, O fy!

-Dear child, thou art like the sweet innocent dove, Yet thy charming beauty confines me to love; Except thou wilt have me, thy life will I take, And afterwards murder myself for your sake,
+Dear child, thou art like the sweet innocent dove, Yet thy charming beauty confines me to love: Easept thou wilt have me, thy life I will take, And afterwards murder myself for your sake.